16 Things to Never Do at the Gym

 Don’t hit on people

 When it comes to things to never do at the gym, this one should go without saying—yet some people still need the reminder.
 Yes, the gym is a place filled with hot people working on getting even hotter.
 But that doesn’t mean it’s your own personal dating pool.
 “Don’t try to be a pickup artist at the gym,” says Christel Oerum, certified personal trainer.
 “It’s OK to let someone know that you think they are cute, but most people don’t appreciate aggressive romantic advances—especially if you do it to every girl or guy that you see.
 The gym is a safe space, so respect that.”
-If you’re feeling lusty at the gym, find out why exercise revs up your libido.
+Do you know why you should get a gym membership through Costco?

 We all have some degree of body odor—but you should do your best to manage it around others.
 “There seems to be a fad amongst some men that feel it’s OK to be au natural and sport a ‘manly’ body scent,” says Josh Grimm, a NASM-certified personal trainer and an expert for Zeamo.
 “While that may be your personal preference, a gym is a closed-off space where many bodies are releasing toxins and impurities at once.
 We should all use deodorant.”
 Just don’t overdo it with colognes, perfumes, and body sprays—many people are allergic to these.
 Basically, you want to avoid strong smells, period.
 Also, make sure you know how often to wash your gym clothes.